Backcountry Ski Setup Advice

 Updated November 2018, for the 2018-2019 winter season.

-We are frequently asked which models of backcountry skis, boots and bindings to buy (or hire) for the various trips that we run.
-Obviously, this is open to quite a lot of variation – as much depends on your skiing ability, ski style, weight etc and also what other kinds of ski holidays you plan to use the kit for.
+We are regularly asked for advice on which models of backcountry skis, boots and bindings to buy (or hire) for the different trips that we run.
+Obviously there are many different options available and a lot depends on your skiing ability, ski style, weight etc – as well as the different kinds of ski holidays you plan to use the gear for.

-1. A dedicated lightweight touring setup – for multi day ski touring.
+1. A dedicated lightweight touring setup – ideal for multi day ski touring.

-2. An all round ‘one ski for all’ setup – for both touring and resort use.
+2. An a one ski ‘all rounder’ setup – used both for touring and resort skiing.

-3. A lightweight freeride setup – for lift assisted backcountry and day tours.
+3. A lightweight freeride setup – for lift assisted skiing and day touring.

 Where to buy